tahajadid/TijahQibla-Compose/README.md

 # Tijah-Qibla

-Android Application developed to get the right angle for Qibla
+Android Application developed to get the right angle for Qibla.

 ## Geometric Calculation of Qibla Direction